 Check out our Guide to getting here page for information.

-We don’t have a regular bus service all over the island or any other public transport.
 However, People & Post offer a transport and freight service once a day, 6 days a week from Tryphena in the South, to Port Fitzroy in the North and back again.

 We have a few locally owned transport options available, from rental cars, electric Motu Bikes, small group tours and shuttles.
 Over the summer high season these are booked out well in advance, so best to get in quick to avoid disappointment!
 Have a look at our Tour and Transport options here.